Beijzum/InfoLot/README.md

 ## 1. Project Description

-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
 Our team (DTC-09) is developing a web application that enhances the parking experiences for drivers who face frequent parking issues by providing a handy reserve parking spot feature, real-time data to users for available parking spots, and information on parking lot regulations and fees.

 ## 2. Names of Contributors

-List team members and/or short bio's here...

 - Hi, my name is Jason someone please help me.
 I am a CST student trapped in the BCIT building.
 - Hi, my name is Francesca.
 I am excited to build my first web application with my group in COMP 1800!!!